1945 Yanks season

 The 1945 Yanks season was their second in the National Football League.
-They merged with the Brooklyn Tigers for the season and played under the name Yanks.
+They merged with the Brooklyn Tigers (who had previously been the Brooklyn Dodgers) for the season and played under the name Yanks.
 The team improved on their previous season's output of 2–8, winning three games.
 They failed to qualify for the playoffs for the second consecutive season.
 Four home games were played in Boston and the home game against the New York Giants was played at Yankee Stadium.
 The result of these two teams merging for a season is similar to the Steagles and Card-Pitt teams.